jkozik/signalwireagendsdk/README.md

-# Build AI Agent in Python to Google Search, using SignalWire Agents SDK
+# Using SignalWire AI Agent, build IVR that use Google Web Search
 Using the SignalWire SDK, this python script interacts with the SignalWire SWML script mechanism to control an AI-based IVR.
 This script was taken from the stand up poster at the conference.
 It implements a Google web search.
 A basic application, sort of like a Hell World application for SignalWire's Agents SDK.

 My first reaction was:  this looks really easy.
 I want to give it a try.